SeisComP/common/libs/seiscomp/seismology/locator/descriptions/global_locsat.rst

 However the |scname| wrapper adds this feature.
 It allows to define a :file:`.stacor` file which defines corrections of observation times in seconds.
-A correction is **subtracted** (not added) from the observation time to be compatible with the NonLinLoc station correction definitions [#NLL]_.
+A correction is **subtracted** (not added) from the observation time to be compatible with the NonLinLoc :cite:p:`nonlinloc` station correction definitions.

 Each LOCSAT profile (travel time table) can have an associated station correction file.
 To use station corrections for the iasp91 tables, the file